 What is Managed IT Services

 Managed IT services allow businesses to delegate their IT operations or outsource their IT to an expert third-party organization that specializes in handling some or all of the responsibilities associated with your IT operations.
-Sometimes the organization just lacks the manpower or they just don’t have the internal skill set to properly maintain their network, servers, workstations and other IT devices.
+Sometimes the organization lacks the workforce, or they don’t have the internal skill set to properly maintain their network, servers, workstations and other IT devices.
 These third-party organizations, known as Managed Service Providers (MSPs), are responsible for the entirety or portions of a business’ IT systems, as agreed upon in a written Service Level Agreement or commonly referred to as an SLA.
-Essentially you are shifting the risk associated with your hardware, software and network performance over to the Managed IT Service provider that you made an agreement with.
+Essentially you are shifting the risk associated with your hardware, software and network performance over to the Managed IT Service provider that you agreed with.

 An MSP is NOT born overnight.